ZoeSj/test.zhihu/README.md

 there are two steps add files to the repository: first step: git add == add change to the stage;
 second step:git commit == put the content of stage to the current branch.

+when we create Git Repository,Git automatically create a only branch master.